ak-and-co911/PollenGrainClassification_Final_IO_project/README.md

 ## The model:
 This is a deep learning model which solves a classification problem with respect to the above dataset.
 Steps involved in making the model: Data Exploration, Pre-processing, Data Augmentation,  Training (with Early Stopping), Predication
-**Modules used : tensorflow, matplotlib, numpy , Pillow, scikit-learn, cv2, os and collections.**
+**Modules used : tensorflow, matplotlib, numpy , Pillow, scikit-learn, cv2, collections, os and random.**

 ## Model architecture: